JJJ/brutus/README.md

 1. Assigning each anonymous visitor to your site a unique ID in a cookie (which is good for 24 hours) and is used to generate something called a nonce
 2. Nonces are used to confirm that requests to `wp-login.php` were initialized by a person who is physically browsing around your site vs. an automated script trying to brute-force its way through
 3. Any request that fails the nonce check is bounced back to the `network_home_url()` of your site

+## Buyer Beware

+Brutus is still relatively new, might have bugs, or maybe won't even work at all.
+Please leave feedback in the form of issues here on Github or @JJJ on Twitter.

 ## Signing in